Type of Class

 The Director of the Legal Practice Program shall supervise and coordinate grading in the Program and seek substantial uniformity in distribution across its sections.

-- Seminars that do not satisfy the writing requirement are subject to the same mean requirements as other classes of similar enrollment.
+- Seminars that do not satisfy the additional upper-level writing requirement are subject to the same mean requirements as other classes of similar enrollment.

-- In courses classified as satisfying the writing requirement, the faculty member shall apply the mandatory limits on mean GPA separately to those students writing a qualifying paper (students are considered to have written a qualifying paper even if they have otherwise satisfied the writing requirement) and to those students who are not.
-The permissible range of mean GPA for students not writing a paper is based on total enrollment.
+- In courses classified as satisfying the additional upper-level writing requirement, the faculty member shall apply the mandatory limits on grade means separately to those students writing a qualifying paper (even if they have otherwise satisfied the additional upper-level writing requirement) and to those students who are not.
+The permissible range of means for students not writing a paper is based on total enrollment.

-Example: 19 students are enrolled in Law and Social Order, which offers students the option of writing a paper that satisfies the writing requirement.
-Ten of the students take this option, 9 do not.
-The mean GPA of the 10 paper students must fall between 3.20 and 3.70 (the range for paper courses).
-The mean GPA of the 9 non-paper students must fall between 3.20 and 3.40 (the range for a 19-student class).
+Example: Nineteen students are enrolled in Law and Social Order, which offers students the option of writing a paper that satisfies the additional upper-level writing requirement.
+Ten of the students take this option, leaving nine who do not.
+The grade mean of the ten paper students must fall between 3.20 and 3.70 (the range for paper courses).
+The grade mean of the nine non-paper students must fall between 3.20 and 3.40 (the range for a 19-student class).

 Grade of A+